sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/index.md

 ![What are Transforms 1](./img/what_are_transforms_1.png)

-Because there is no code to write, an administrator can configure these using a JSON object structure and uploading them into IdentityNow using [IdentityNow's Transform REST APIs](/idn/api/v3/transforms).
+Because there is no code to write, an administrator can configure these by using a JSON object structure and uploading them into IdentityNow using [IdentityNow's Transform REST APIs](/idn/api/v3/transforms).

 :::info
 Sometimes transforms are referred to as Seaspray, the codename for transforms.
 IdentityNow Transforms and Seaspray are essentially the same.